api3dao/signed-api/README.md

 - [api](./packages/api/README.md) - A service for storing and accessing signed data.
 It provides endpoints to handle signed data for a specific airnode.
+- [common](./packages/common/README.md) - An internal-only package with common types and utilities used by other packages.
-- [data-pusher](./packages/data-pusher/README.md) - A service for pushing data provider signed data.
+- [pusher](./packages/pusher/README.md) - A service for pushing data provider signed data.

 ## Getting started